 Serving Suggestions

 This sourdough discard focaccia is incredibly versatile!
-Serve it as a side with soups, salads, or pasta dishes, and use the leftovers to make gourmet sandwiches.
+Serve it as a side with soups, and salads and use the leftovers to make gourmet sandwiches.
 It’s also fantastic for dipping into olive oil and balsamic vinegar, or even used in a savory breakfast casserole.

 Hosting a gathering?
-Throw some edible flowers on it and pair it with a charcuterie board and cured meats for an elevated appetizer.
+Throw some edible flowers on your sourdough focaccia recipe and pair it with a charcuterie board and cured meats for an elevated appetizer.

 🎯 TFN Pro Tip

-Refrigerate for more flavor – For an even deeper sourdough taste, let the dough rest overnight in the fridge before baking.
+Refrigerate for more flavor – For an even deeper sour taste, let the dough rest overnight in the fridge before baking.

 Bulk fermentation typically takes 4–6 hours at room temperature, depending on the ambient temperature.
 Cold-proofing in the fridge can be done overnight for more flavor.